-The Board of Directors met six times during the last fiscal year.
-All but one incumbent Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
-During the last fiscal year, Ms. Weiss attended 70% of the aggregate number of meetings of the Board and of the committees on which she served.
+The Board of Directors met five times during the last fiscal year.
+All incumbent Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
 Although we do not have a formal policy regarding attendance by members of our Board at annual meetings of stockholders, we encourage directors to attend.
-Six of the then-serving directors attended our 2022 annual meeting of stockholders.
+Five of the then-serving directors attended our 2023 annual meeting of stockholders.